 Sandwiched between Austria and Hungary, the little-known town of Bratislava, Slovakia is full of charm and the magic of Christmas with the Christmas markets spreading nearly over the entire city.
 Find handmade ornaments crafted from chicken eggs, chocolate tools, handmade lace ornaments and strands of decorative potpourri.

-Perhaps one of Salzburg’s oldest Christmas markets, mentioned as far back as the 16th century, this magical market near the Salzburg Cathedral offers an extensive program of singing and theater along with stalls offering nativities, pretzels, and ornaments.
+Perhaps one of Salzburg’s oldest Christmas markets in Europe, mentioned as far back as the 16th century, this magical market near the Salzburg Cathedral offers an extensive program of singing and theater along with stalls offering nativities, pretzels, and ornaments.
 I thought they had some of the most adorable little half-timber Christmas house and Nativity displays in Europe.

 10. Strasbourg, France